front-commerce/developers.front-commerce.com/source/docs/advanced/performance/cache-control-and-cdn.md

   _This feature has been added in version `2.6.0`_
 </blockquote>

+# NOTES

+Caching is disabled by default for user related content and for cart related content.
+This is done to avoid inadvertently caching sensitive user information.

+To avoid any performance regression it is highly recommended to use the `<WishlistProvider>` to handle wishlist related tasks (such as checking if a product is in the wishlist).
+This is the default behaviour of Front-Commerce since 2.6.0.
+So if you started with Front-Commerce at or after 2.6.0 you have nothing to worry about.
+However if you upgraded from versions lower than 2.6.0 please refer to the [WishlistProvider documentation](/docs/appendices/migration-guides#Wishlist-Provider)

+# Introduction

 To enable CDN caching you need to first set up proper [cache headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) for your site.

 In Front-Commerce we have implemented a mechanism where you can easily set up the `cache-control` headers for different parts of your site.
 You can also provide a custom implementation of the `cache-control` if needed (e.g. products with old last modified have longer caching duration).